|

 the reasons why the North-Western Frontier Province is

 perhaps the most memorable of Pakistan's destinations.
+Most visits begin in Peshawar,

 the rough and ready provincial capital.
 The highlight